pfansi/readme-generator/README.md

 - Reasearched the most popular licenses and Created the questions files that that will be exported as a module.

+* Created the index.js file

+* I have install all the node module require for the app and created a function to initialize the application.

 ## Screenshots

 - This is the screenshot of the final application. ![screenshot](./images/daily_planner.JPG)